Saif2098/Deep_Learning-Portfolio/README.md

 # DeepLearning-Portfolio

-This repository contains programming assignments and project for the course CS 437 Deep Learning taught at LUMS, Pakistan.
+This repository contains programming assignments and project for the course CS 437 Deep Learning taught at LUMS.